 - Never let them see you sweat.
 You can say a lot by saying nothing.
 Never underestimate body language.
 Smile, sit up straight, hold your head up.
 Remain calm and poised.

 - Cultivate self-efficacy.
-Have faith in yourself.
-Never doubt yourself, even when others do, especially when others do.
+Never doubt yourself.
+Have faith in you, even when others don’t.
+Especially when others don’t.